gagassss/DojoMVC/README2.md

 # what is Dojomvc
-*dojomvc is framework PHP MVC for anyone who build a web sites.
+*dojomvc is framework PHP MVC for anyone who build a web sites. this is open source, so u can add features, fix some a bug*

+# Dojomvc version
+*V.1.0*

 # Requirements
 *PHP version ^5.6*